Javascript Menu by Deluxe-Menu.com

 True False

-The outcome of lawsuits (filed by clients against professionals) CANNOT be related to the thoroughness of the professional's assessment of the client.
+The verdict in lawsuits (filed by clients against professionals) is unrelated to the thoroughness of the professional's assessment of the client and the documentation of the treatment process.

 True False

-The only professional qualification for performing the clinical portions of a Biopsychosocial Assessment is approval of a supervisor.
+The only professional qualification for performing the clinical and diagnostic functions of a Biopsychosocial Assessment is approval of a supervisor.

 True False